AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 **Offline consumption of courses**

-When you consume downloaded courses while you are online, Prime will access the downloaded course instead of making server calls.
+When you consume downloaded courses while you are online, Learning Manager will access the downloaded course instead of making server calls.

 ## Scan QR code to enroll {#qrcode}